Trail Information

 Here are my suggestions for things to have when hiking on a trail with snow, even if the snow isn’t deep:

-• SYNC WITH BLUETOOTH: Connect to SpotX to cellphone so you can communicate with family or even search and rescue; Use as a standalone communication device with it's own dedicated US mobile number to receive messages
+- SYNC WITH BLUETOOTH: Connect your SPOT X to your cellphone so you can communicate with family or even Search and Rescue.
+SPOT X can also be used as a standalone communication device with it's own dedicated US mobile number to receive messages.

 These are just the minimum recommendations, besides the typical things you should take on a hike.